-Without further delay, we now take a look at futures contracts that represent cryptocurrencies.
+We now take a look at futures contracts which represent cryptocurrencies.

-If you’ve ever traded futures at traditional stock markets then cryptocurrency futures will look exactly the same to you.
-Except your contract object will be crypto and not stocks or agricultural produce.
+If you’ve ever traded futures at traditional stock markets, then cryptocurrency futures will look very familiar.
+The only difference being that your contract object will be cryptocurrency instead of stocks or agricultural products.

-Bitcoin is, of course, the most popular cryptocurrency currently traded in futures markets.
+Bitcoin is, of course, the most popular cryptocurrency currently being traded in futures markets.

-The idea behind cryptocurrency futures is to own a contract that gives you a profitable right or obligation.
+The idea behind cryptocurrency futures is to allow you to own a contract which gives you a right or obligation.

-If you buy a call contract, then you must hope the asset price rises above the price you’ll have the right to buy the asset for.
+If you buy a call contract, then you are betting that the asset price will rise above the price you’ll have the right to buy the asset for.
 This places your contract “in the money” and becomes a profitable deal.

 Cash Settled Cryptocurrency Futures